maxzheng/great-life-guide/double.md

 > And if they don't play the game, then the merchant will go to jail for not being able to pay the debt.
 After they
 > decided to play, the sly banker puts in two black pebbles into the box instead of one each, and the daughter saw it.

-So now, logically, she has 3 options:
+Logically, she has 3 options:

 1. Don't play, but then her dad goes to jail.
 2. Confront the banker, but things probably won't go well.
 3. Play and exchange herself for the debt to save her dad.

 None of them are good choices.
 Can you think of a better option?
-It will be hard logically using vertical thinking.
+It will be hard using vertical thinking.
 Pause here and try to think about a solution before reading further so that you can better appreciate lateral thinking.